svendahlstrand/10-print-game-boy/README.md

 Around that same time, I had been on a long trip down memory lane, being nostalgic about, and developing for my first handheld console love: Game Boy.

-Porting `10 PRINT` felt like a fun and achievable challenge.
+Porting `10 PRINT` to Game Boy felt like a fun and achievable challenge.
 Not trivial, though, as the Game Boy lacks some of the luxuries the Commodore 64 provides through its kernal (operating system) and BASIC.

 Try me!
 -------

-You, yes you, should take this little gem for a spin.
-Why not check out the [pretty, annotated version of the source code][src] or [download the ROM][rom] for a test drive in your favorite Game Boy emulator.
+There's a handful of ways you can interact with this port of mine.
+Maybe you want to study the [annotated source code][src] and [assemble it yourself][asm].

+If thats not your thing, take the preassambled [ROM][rom] for a spin in your favorite Game Boy emulator or just [run it][run] directly, in your browser.

 Assembling the ROM
 ------------------